didymus717/Workout-Tracker/README.md

 # Workout-Tracker
-An app to create and log workouts
+An app to create and log workouts.

+Created by Gary Lanigan

+© 2016 by Gary Lanigan